Digital Audio

 Scientific Conversion is a Trademark; use without permission is prohibited.

-All material on this website is Copyrighted, use without permission is prohibited.
+All material on this website is Copyrighted, 2017, all use without permission is prohibited.

 Scientific Conversion is your source for the world's most advanced Digital Audio Transformers: Our broad line of Digital Audio Transformers includes S/PDIF Transformers, AES/EBU Transformer, transformers for conversion between S/PDIF or AES3id (75 Ohm unbal) and AES/EBU (110 Ohm bal), splitters for one AES/EBU input to drive two outputs, Digital Microphone transformer, AES/EBU splitters and custom transformers made to your specifications.
 Our full line of thru-hole, SMD and RoHS complaint parts are usually available from stock.
 Our transformers also work for superclock (super clock)and word clock (wordclock) applications!
 With over 15 years of Digital Audio Transformer research and manufacture, Scientific Conversions transformers provide your products with a significant (15...35 dB) advantage in jitter, common mode rejection and EMI susceptibility.
 Please explore all the material in our website, Scientificonversion .com (please note, not Scientificconversion .com, not Scientificconversions .com nor Scientificonversions .com !) for the latest in Digital Audio Transformer technology.
 Digital Audio transformers